-The groups tackling this topic discussed the point that worries many freelances: whether their clients will still be there if they have to turn down work.
+The groups tackling this topic discussed the point that worries many freelancers: whether their clients will still be there if they have to turn down work.
 It isn't easy to keep the work coming in at a steady pace, and it is tempting to take on too much rather than risk losing a good client.
-There was some overlap here with the group discussing editorial excellence; the relationship between publisher and freelance is paramount, and clients will recognize when they are receiving value for money.
+There was some overlap here with the group discussing editorial excellence; the relationship between publisher and freelancer is paramount, and clients will recognize when they are receiving value for money.
 Be aware of your image: consider a trading name, think about registering for VAT (which is not a burden to administer and might persuade clients to take you more seriously), and remember to claim for all expenses – the point was made that publishers never reject expenses claims!
 Feedback is helpful for us and for our clients, and is yet another way to build up a good working relationship.

 Ways of working

 Many of us work from our own homes, but we should also consider alternatives.
-The benefit of working in a different location is advantageous for some freelances in that it keeps private lives separate (no phone calls in the evenings) and encourages good timekeeping.
+The benefit of working in a different location is advantageous for some freelancers in that it keeps private lives separate (no phone calls in the evenings) and encourages good timekeeping.
 But weigh this against being able to work while the baby is asleep in the next room!
-Consider collaborating with other freelances, especially if you have more work than you can cope with; the advertising columns of Copyright can be useful for this.
+Consider collaborating with other freelancers, especially if you have more work than you can cope with; the advertising columns of Copyright can be useful for this.